 (This report was commissioned by the Skoll Foundation, in partnership with the Skoll Centre for Social Entrepreneurship.)

-They are known by a variety of names: a centre for social impact, a programme on social entrepreneurship, a social innovation initiative.
-Yet regardless of the focus and structure, such university-based social impact Centres have experienced explosive growth.
-A decade ago, only a handful of schools invested in this work; today, almost 50 percent of the top 50 business schools in the world host a social impact programme, initiative, or centre.
+They are known by a variety of names: a center for social impact, a programme on social entrepreneurship, a social innovation initiative.
+Yet regardless of the focus and structure, such university-based social impact centers have experienced explosive growth.
+A decade ago, only a handful of schools invested in this work; today, almost 50 percent of the top 50 business schools in the world host a social impact program, initiative, or center.

-With demand high and growing, these Centres are at an inflection point and facing a natural evolution into a “2.0” stage.
+With demand high and growing, these centers are at an inflection point and facing a natural evolution into a “2.0” stage.

 Download the PDF to read the full report